 What is a cross-examination?

-Usually the Tribunal member will provide you with the opportunity to conduct a re-examination after the cross-examination of one of your witnesses or after the Tribunal has posed questions.
+Usually, the Tribunal member will give you the opportunity to conduct a re-examination after the respondent has cross-examined your witnesses, or after the Tribunal has posed questions.
 This will be your opportunity to ask about any new information that was brought up through the cross-examination.
-Your questions must be confined to issues that arose during the cross-examination or the examination by the Tribunal member.
+Your questions must be confined to issues that were discussed during the cross-examination or the examination by the Tribunal member, not new topics.

 After you have presented all your evidence, the respondents will have the opportunity to present their evidence and call their witnesses.
 Sometimes a witness on the other side will testify about something when they have no direct knowledge of the facts.
-For example, a witness may try to tell the adjudicator about something that they heard from a person who is not testifying at the hearing.
-You can ask the Tribunal to disallow or to exclude this kind of evidence.
-It is technically hearsay (i.e., not within the direct knowledge of the person testifying).
+For example, a witness may try to tell the adjudicator about something that they heard from a third person who is not testifying at the hearing.
+You can ask the Tribunal not to allow kind of evidence.
+It is technically hearsay (i.e., it is not within the direct knowledge of the person testifying).

-The Tribunal member has a very broad discretion to allow evidence, even if it is hearsay or otherwise not something that a judge in a court would allow.
-If the evidence is relevant and not subject to privilege, the Tribunal will likely allow the evidence to be admitted at the hearing.
+It is up to the Tribunal member what evidence to allow evidence, and it may differ broadly from one Tribunal member to another.
+They may allow evidence even if it is hearsay or otherwise not something that a judge in a court would allow.
+If the evidence is relevant and not subject to privilege (evidence that legally is not required to be disclosed), the Tribunal will likely allow the evidence to be admitted at the hearing.
 But the Tribunal will generally not give much consideration or weight to evidence of this kind, particularly if there is direct evidence from another witness on the same incident or event.
-(See the discussion above, at p.
-19 about privilege).

-It is important that you object if the respondent tries to rely on testimony or documents that were not disclosed to you in the will-say statements or in the exchange of documents prior to the hearing.
+It is important that you object if the respondent tries to rely on testimony or documents that were not disclosed to you in the witness statements or in the exchange of documents prior to the hearing.
 If you are taken by surprise, you can bring this to the attention of the Tribunal member.
-He or she may refuse to allow the respondent to introduce the new evidence.
-If the Tribunal allows the respondent to rely on new evidence, you may be given some extra time to review and respond to that evidence.
-Or, you may be allowed to introduce new evidence yourself to counterbalance the respondent’s new evidence.
+They may refuse to allow the respondent to introduce the new evidence.
+If the Tribunal allows the respondent to rely on new evidence, you may be given some extra time to review and respond to that evidence or be allowed to introduce new evidence yourself to counterbalance the respondent’s new evidence.

 As discussed above, the Tribunal will give each side the opportunity to give a closing statement of their case.
 During your closing statement, the Tribunal member may ask you questions about your case, particularly if there are areas in which he or she may have some concerns.
 You should try to answer these questions by referring to the testimony and documents that you think support your case.

 If there are any weak spots in your case, you should try to address those areas directly rather than pretending they do not exist.
-For example, if the trustworthiness or credibility of your witnesses has been questioned by the respondents, you should state why your witnesses should be trusted.
+For example, if the respondents say your witnesses aren’t trustworthy, you should explain why your witnesses should be trusted.

 Similarly, if you believe a witness of the opposing party is untrustworthy, you should state why that witness should not be believed and point out how their evidence is inconsistent or contrary to the testimony of other more reliable witnesses.

-If you have found decisions of the Tribunal in cases that are similar to yours, or that address the issues in your case, you should provide copies of these decisions to the Tribunal member and to the other parties, and explain why the decisions help your case.
-As discussed at the beginning of this guide, you can find past decisions by visiting their website.
+If you have found other Tribunal cases similar to yours, or that address the issues in your case, you should provide copies of those decisions to the Tribunal member and to the other parties and explain why the decision made in those cases should be applied here.
+You can find past decisions on the Canadian Legal Information Institute (CanLII) website.

 When should I expect a decision?

-In most cases, the Tribunal will “reserve” its decision, which means that it will not decide the case at the hearing right away, but will write a decision after reviewing the evidence, submissions and relevant law.
+In most cases, the Tribunal will “reserve” its decision, which means that it will not decide the case the same day of the hearing.
+Instead, it will write a decision after reviewing the evidence, submissions and relevant law.
 Depending on the length of the hearing, the number of parties and the amount of evidence presented at the hearing, it may be several months before you receive a decision from the Tribunal.

 What else should I know?

-The information in your Application and other information about your case will in the normal course become public if your Application progresses to a hearing and if a decision is written for your case.
+The information in your application and other information about your case will usually become public if your application progresses to a hearing and if a decision is written for your case.

-Additionally, under the law, the Ontario Human Rights Commission is entitled to see your Application and any filed Responses, and the Tribunal may be required to share information in your Application in response to any request to the Tribunal made under the Freedom of Information and Protection of Privacy Act R.S.O.
+Additionally, under the law, the Ontario Human Rights Commission is entitled to see your application and any filed Responses.
+The Tribunal may be required to share information in your application in response to any one who requests it from the Tribunal under the Freedom of Information and Protection of Privacy Act, R.S.O.
 1990, c.
 F. 31.

 The Tribunal has policies for responding to requests for information, as well as requests to keep information private.
 The Tribunal will respond to requests by balancing privacy interests against the public interest in having a transparent legal process.
 For more information about this, you should contact the Tribunal directly.

-The Tribunal is obligated to provide language interpretation or sign language interpretation to the parties if such services are needed in order for parties to participate fully in a hearing or mediation.
+The Tribunal is obligated to provide language interpretation or sign language interpretation to the parties if services are needed in order for parties to participate fully in a hearing or mediation.
 These interpreters will attend the hearing and/or mediation conference.
-The cost will be paid by the Tribunal.
+This is free for you; the cost will be paid by the Tribunal.

-In order to request interpretation services, you should contact the Registrar’s office at the Tribunal as soon as you are given the hearing date.
+In order to request interpretation services, you should make a request for accommodation using the Tribunal’s Accommodation Request Form as soon as you are given the hearing date.
 It is also a good idea to call the Tribunal to confirm the interpreter a few days before the hearing.
+See the Tribunal’s website for more information on how to request an accommodation.

 The Tribunal will accommodate any party or witness according to their Accessibility Policy, available on its website.
-If you need an accommodation to partake in the any process related to the Tribunal, you will need to contact the Tribunal’s Registrar, whose contact information appears below.
+If you need an accommodation to partake in the any process related to the Tribunal, you should make a request for accommodation using the Tribunal’s Accommodation Request Form.
+See the Tribunal’s website for more information on how to request an accommodation.